Remilarius/project/content/grace/blog.md

 04/14 - I hope you're going to be okay with those injuries.
 Headaches aren't fun.
 I got on the roof of Clav today.
 I had brought my lockpicks to have a go at it but the door was open.
 I walked around for a bit and explored the machinery.
 Wave hello to the construction workers on the scaffolding around Randolph.

-04/20 - I would not trade the present for the past, I still don't regret the time I spent with you, but I wonder if I had realized the dire straits I was in, and taken a break
+04/20 - I would not trade the present for the past, I still don't regret the time I spent with you, but I wonder if I had realized the dire straits I was in and taken a break, if you would still be waiting here for me.

-I would hope that

 ## Musings

 I don't think it's the fact that I can't get a good grade on exams, it's the fact that it feels like I can't bring myself to do thing I should be capable of.

-My mind drifts towards infinty,
+My mind drifts towards infinty, time commits such cruelties.

+It's just me against the world in every way and I'm alone.
+I'm alone and I'm so tired.

 ## Things to watch with Grace

 - Suzume no Tojimari
 - How to Train your Dragon
+- The Thieves

+## Things to do for Grace

+- Buy her a mechanical keyboard
+- Carve a zhuanghe for her